JulianOzelRose/HardWar-MultiHack-External/README.md

-The location pointer on offset ```0x18``` of the player data structure points to the address of the moth or hangar that the player currently located.
-If the player is in a moth that is in a hangar, then the moth's address will be pointed to.
+The location pointer on offset ```0x18``` of the player data structure points to the address of the moth or hangar that the player is currently located.
+If the player is in a moth located in a hangar, then the moth's address will be pointed to.
 If the player is on foot in a hangar, then the hangar's address will be pointed to.
 Dead players are teleported to the Limbo! hangar, where they remain on foot.
 For the